German court may not reach decision on diesel bans today

 Korbmacher suggested that the European Court of Justice might have to consider the issue of whether driving bans are permissible despite the lack of a national enabling framework.

-There has been a global backlash against diesel-engine cars since Volkswagen (VOWG_p.DE) admitted in 2015 to cheating U.S. exhaust tests, meant to limit emissions of particulate matter and nitrogen oxide (NOx), known to cause respiratory disease.

-Reporting by Markus Wacket, writing by Emma Thomasson; Editing by Victoria Bryan
+There has been a global backlash against diesel-engine cars since Volkswagen admitted in 2015 to cheating U.S. exhaust tests, meant to limit emissions of particulate matter and nitrogen oxide (NOx), known to cause respiratory disease.
+(Reporting by Markus Wacket, writing by Emma Thomasson; Editing by Victoria Bryan)